RivaD2/aqaba/README.md

-# Aqaba: A complete makeover of the Aqaba website
+# Aqaba: A complete makeover of the website for Aqaba perfumes

 ### I took a site that offers a unique product and decided to completely redo it.
-Aqaba by Miriam Mirini is a perfume site that also offers other products related to body care and home decor.
+Aqaba by Miriam Mirani is a perfume site that also offers other products related to body care and home decor.

 ### BEFORE: